• Technical Conference: 30 March – 03 April 2025

 N5: Market Watch, Network Operator Summit & Data Center Summit (Invited Program Only)

-N1: Advances in Development of Networks, Systems and Services
+N1: Advances in the Development of Networks, Systems and Services

 This subcommittee focuses on near- to mid-term network trends and applications addressing both service and content provider needs.
 It seeks original contributions on deployable network solutions ranging from terrestrial to subsea to non-terrestrial (e.g. space, underwater), as well as enterprise and storage area networks.